Anatomy of a website

 - If you don't want your Folder included in your Navigation Bar, select No next to Include in Navigation Bar.

-If you create a Folder for storage purposes only you can safely delete its index page.
+If you create a Folder for storage purposes only (a sub-folder inside "documents" for example), you may safely delete its index page.

 Upload a document, image or other file